-- 1 course from the American Studies course list of Anthropology and Sociology courses - 1 course from the American Studies course list of Religion and Philosophy courses - · 1 course on a non-U.S. culture (requires advisor approval) - 2 additional approved courses from the course list below - · 1 AMST 401 Seminar in American Studies - · 1 methodology course from the following list:

-ANTH 300 Ethnographic Methods

-ENGL 280 Literary Analysis

-HIST 300 Historiography

-POLI 400 Research Methods

-RELI 395 Theories and Research in Religion

-SOCI 335 Sociological Research Methods

-- Two of these courses must be "linked" in fulfillment of the introduction to American Studies Experience requirement (described below). - At least three of the ten courses should be 200-level, at least three should be 300-level, and at least two should be 400-level-AMST 401 Seminar in American Studies (see below) and another 400-level course (seminar or independent study) from a participating department. - At least three courses should emphasize pre-1900 content, and at least three should emphasize post-1900 content. - Students are encouraged to direct course selection and semester projects toward their own interests (such as "the South," "African American culture," or "Women in America") so that their work will truly culminate with the capstone seminar project. - If a student double-majors in American Studies AND one of the participating areas, the student must fulfill the American Studies requirement from outside the other major.
+- · 10 courses from the American Studies list of courses - · 1 course on a non-U.S. culture (requires advisor approval) - · AMST 401 Seminar in American Studies - 1 methodology course from the following list: ANTH 300 Ethnographic Methods ENGL 280 Literary Analysis 142 Hendrix Catalog 2011-2012 HIST 300 Historiography POLI 400 Research Methods RELI 395 Theories and Research in Religion SOCI 335 Sociological Research Methods - No more than three (3) of the courses for the major can be taken in any one department. - Students must either take AMST 115 Introduction to American Studies or take two "linked" courses in fulfillment of the introduction to American Studies Experience requirement (described below). - At least three courses should be 200-level, and at least four should be 300- or 400-level, including AMST 401 Seminar in American Studies. - At least one of the courses should emphasize pre-1900 conetnt.
+In the list of American Studies courses, such courses are designated with an asterisk. - Students are encouraged to direct course selection and semester projects toward their own interests (such as "the South," "African American culture," or "Women in America") so that their work will truly culminate with the capstone seminar project. - If a student double-majors in American Studies AND one of the participating American Studies areas, the student must fulfill the American Studies requirement from outside the other major.
 So a History-American Studies double major cannot count History courses toward the American Studies major. - If a student majors in American Studies and minors in one of the participating American Studies areas, the student must fulfill the American Studies requirements from outside the minor area.
+MINOR 6 courses, distributed as follows: